Home / OMSAS Application Guide / OMSAS – Schulich School of Medicine & Dentistry (Western University)

 Curriculum Overview

 The MD Curriculum is designed to develop adaptive learners who will be well prepared to meet the challenges of health care delivery for tomorrow.
-They will be leaders who seamlessly integrate into teams of other health care professionals to provide patient-centered care that is grounded in evidence, shaped by the local needs of the populations they serve, and accountable to quality outcomes.
+They will be leaders who seamlessly integrate into teams of other health care professionals to provide patient-centred care that is grounded in evidence, shaped by the local needs of the populations they serve, and accountable to quality outcomes.

 Years 1 and 2